lnstadrum/beatmup/README.md

     `cmake -DUSE_EGL=ON -DUSE_BRCM_LIBS=ON -DGLES_VERSION=20 ..`

+More details on Raspberry Pi setup [here](https://github.com/lnstadrum/beatmup/wiki/Compiling-Beatmup-on-Raspberry-Pi-prior-to-4).

  * On **Raspberry Pi 4** rather use the following CMake command:

     `cmake -DUSE_EGL_DRM=ON -DGLES_VERSION=20 ..`

-More details on Raspberry Pi setup [here](https://github.com/lnstadrum/beatmup/issues/12#issuecomment-813092876).
+More details on Raspberry Pi 4 setup [here](https://github.com/lnstadrum/beatmup/wiki/Compiling-Beatmup-on-Raspberry-Pi-4).

 Once the app is built, you can feed it with an image of your choice and get the upscaled result as follows: